MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visuals/index.md

 contentPage.Visual = new CustomVisual();
 ```

-Now you just have to register the visual type against a custom renderer on the platform you want a custom renderer for
+Register the visual type as part of the platforms `ExportRenderAttribute`

 ```C#
 using Xamarin.Forms.Material.Android